Keys and certificates

 File format

 Certificates are concatenated to a single PEM file.
-Order of concatenation matters, certificates must be written starting with leaf certificate and moving through intermediate towards root CA certificate.
+Order of concatenation matters, certificates must be written starting with root CA certificate and moving through intermediate towards leaf certificate.
 All of them must be present, despite the fact that root CA is already known by Fobnail.

 -